Denis813 downloadsAutomatically update created, modified, and last-viewed dates in frontmatter when editing notes.

 updateddidn't change.
 Is that a bug?

-No. By default, hash tracking mode is "Body only" - only changes below the frontmatter block trigger a timestamp update.
-To include frontmatter changes, switch Settings → Change detection → Tracking mode to "Both".
+No. By default, change detection only looks at the note body - only changes below the properties block trigger a date update.
+To include property changes, switch Settings → Change detection → What counts as a change to "Both".

 Will syncing (iCloud / Obsidian Sync / Dropbox) cause false timestamps?